JamesTurnerGit/talktalkTechtest/README.md

 2. open "VendingApp.sln" in Visual studio
 3. press "ctrl + r" followed by "a"

+## Things I'm happy with
+Coins have a ToString implementation as well as contruction protection to make sure you're not creating an invalid coin.
+It'd be easy to convert the coin class to another regions currency.

 ## Improvements
 Better test isolation - was having trouble figuring out how to inject coins into the vending machine without hardcoding the classname into the class.
 Fixing this would be my top priority as it's a lesson that would be usefull elsewhere.

-I think this goes past the scope of the test, but this machine has infinite versions of whatever you put into it, and it generates cash! would change this.
+I think this goes past the scope of the test, but this machine has infinite versions of whatever you put into it, and it generates cash out of thin air! would change this if I knew more about the specs of the machine in terms of max stock on items and coins.

 ## Class Diagram
 ![class diagram](class.PNG)